ada-ac2/swap-meet/README.md

 You want to organize a swap meet!
 You have a bunch of _stuff_.
 So do your friends!
 It would be awesome if each person could swap one of their things with another person's things.

 For this event, you want each person to register online as a vendor.
-Also, they should list an inventory list of things.
+Also, they should add an inventory list of things.

 You envision an app where vendors can swap items between different inventories.
 But what would that backend logic look like?

 For this project, given some features that the vendors want, create a set of classes, following the directions below.
 The directions will lead you to create many class definitions, their attributes and instance methods, and some other cool features.
-Vendors will be able to swap their top item and swap items by category!
+Vendors will be able to swap items based on values like quality, category, or id!

 ## Setup and Workflow